 In the Foundation Stage (nursery and reception) we base our curriculum on the EYFS Statutory Framework and Development Matters in the Early Years Foundation Stage.
 We cover all seven areas of learning (Personal, Social and Emotional Development, Communication and Language, Physical Development, Literacy, Mathematics, Understanding the World and Expressive Arts and Design).
 We provide a balance of learning through play, group work and focused taught activities with a teacher.
 The Foundation Stage is essentially child-centred allowing children to develop at their own pace.
 The adults work to provide appropriate experiences which support the child’s learning across the curriculum.

-In all classes cross curricular links between topics and themes are exploited, so that the children are able to utilise skills in a range of different contexts.
+In all classes and where appropriate the cross curricular links between topics and themes are exploited, so that the children are able to apply their knowledge in a range of different contexts, thus helping them to embed their knowledge more effectively.
 There are abundant opportunities for the children to develop their independence, as well as their research and communication skills.
-We work closely with the next schools to ensure progression of learning.
+We work closely with the next school to ensure progression of learning.

-In due regard to the Equality Act (2010) and the Special Educational Needs and Disability Regulations (2014) we ensure that our curriculum is individualised and differentiated to ensure that children with additional needs are able to access the learning in a successful and appropriate way.
+In due regard to the Equality Act (2010) and the Special Educational Needs and Disability Regulations (2014) we ensure that our curriculum is scaffolded to ensure that children with additional needs are able to access the learning in a successful and appropriate way.

 We believe that to become successful life learners, children need to recognise the skills they use when they are learning and to value these skills.